echochamber/bazel-sandbox/README.md

 9. [ ] CI/Auomated Testing of Docker Containers
 10. [ ] Parameterize port values in dockerfiles.
 11. [ ] Add healthchecks to docker compose.
+12. [ ] Migrate to into depending on rdproto locally.

 Try this https://github.com/namely/docker-protoc